 Sausage Gravy and Biscuits is such a simple dish.
-Regardless of up are pro brunch, breakfast or dinner, there is really no wrong time to enjoy a hearty serving of homemade biscuits and gravy.
+Whether you are pro brunch, breakfast or dinner, there is really no wrong time to enjoy a hearty serving of homemade biscuits and gravy.
 Well maybe breakfast for dinner?
-I mean, let’s be honest, is there a really a wrong time to enjoy a big plate full of biscuits and gravy?
+I mean, let's be honest, is there a really a wrong time to enjoy a big plate full of biscuits and gravy?

 I think one of my favorite things about breakfast is that regardless if you are craving something savory or something sweet, there is something for everyone.